 Commentary And My Personal Takeaway

-The key to ultimate success and happiness, after reading the book, is the following: You should fight procrastination furiously.
+The key to ultimate success and happiness, after reading the book, I consider is the following: You should fight procrastination furiously.
 Every minute spared doing insignificant tasks is keeping you away from your main goal in life.
 However, criticizing or working yourself to the bone are both not long-term solutions.
 The best course of action is to find the real reason you’re stalling a project, your main fear, and try to slowly overcome it over time.

 The Now Habit: A Strategic Program for Overcoming Procrastination and Enjoying Guilt-Free Play by Neil Fiore (this is the full title) explains in great details the word procrastination.
 Along with that, the methods and exercises provided inside for battling procrastination seem perfectly valid and easily doable.

 It’s a must-read for perfectionists, chronic procrastinators, and lifelong postponers.